javascript-tutorial/en.javascript.info/9-regular-expressions/10-regexp-greedy-and-lazy/article.md

 To find a match, the regular expression engine uses the following algorithm:

 - For every position in the string
-    - Match the pattern at that position.
+    - Try to match the pattern at that position.
     - If there's no match, go to the next position.

 These common words do not make it obvious why the regexp fails, so let's elaborate how the search works for the pattern `pattern:".+"`.